ephemeral-laboratories/usemy-name-site/principles/allow-input-as-image-or-sound.md

 ---
+title: "Principle: If possible, allow a person to input their name as an image and/or sound"
 ---

-# Principle: If possible, allow a person to input their name as an image and/or sound

 If you really want to allow entering 100% of people's names, you have to face the possibility that their name is not representable in current Unicode code points.